There are always times of uncertainty, friends. Some seem worse than others, and the world we live in right now is one of those times.

 They don’t over-communicate one thing or one standard.
 They communicate something different all the damn time.

-I recently realized something when the lovely Christie and I visited upstate New York around her father’s area.
+I recently realized something when the lovely Christy and I visited upstate New York around her father’s area.

 We’re just out doing different things and not watching the news.